 New Horizons flight path did not take it near any of the major Jovian moons, but its sensors being designed to image small objects in low light levels were able to obtain impressive images of volcanic eruptions on Io amongst other interesting observations.
 Below is a New Horizons animation showing eruptions on IO.

-Due to its very high launch speed, New Horizons has been able to take a very direct route towards Pluto without using a large number of gravitational sling shots to achieve a suitable velocity.
-The schedule of it's mission is listed below:
+Due to its very high launch speed, New Horizons took a very direct route towards Pluto without using a large number of gravitational sling shots to achieve a suitable velocity.
+The initial schedule of its mission is listed below:

 |Earth, Launch||19 January 2006|